Menu

 What are Ideal Lighting Levels for Hospitals and Healthcare Facilities?

-Proper illumination varies dramatically across hospital zones.
+Proper illumination varies across hospital zones.
 We typically design lighting systems based on these industry-standard footcandle requirements:

 Lobby Area 15-20 fc